Hi everybody (Translation in progress),

 Weight : A measure of the gravitational force acting on an object.
-The weight equals the force exerted by one body on a support, caused by the action of the local gravitational field on body mass.
+The weight equals the force exerted by a body on a support, caused by the action of the local gravitational field on the body mass.

-Weight shift : Weight change of a fulcrum to another.
+Weight shift : Weight change from a fulcrum to another.

 TIMING : The time taken for a moving object to go from one position to another.

-Accent : Relief that is given to a syllable in a word by a rise in the tone of voice or in the case of an acting, an action to highlight a movement.
+Accent : Relief that is given to a syllable in a word by rising the tone of thevoice or in the case of an acting, an action to highlight a movement.

 Breakdown : Pose describing how the character or object moves from one key pose (extreme) to the other.

-Ease : Inbetweens that define accelerations or decelerations (slow in/out) at the beginning and end of a movement.
+Ease : Inbetweens that define accelerations or decelerations (slow in/out) at the beginning and at the end of a movement.

-Extreme : The start or end point of an action.
+Extreme : The start or end moment of an action.

-Favor / Favoring : Is the fact give more influence a pose or other breakdown in defining the spacing.
+Favor / Favoring : Is the fact give more influence of a pose or another during the breakdown to define the spacing.

-Hold : Pose fixed without any kind of movement.
+Hold : Still pose without any kind of movement.

-Inbetween : Pose IN BETWEEN between breakdowns and poses (Key Poses, Anticipation and Reaction).
+Inbetween : Pose between breakdowns and key poses (Key Poses, Anticipation and Reaction).

-Key Pose : Important positions for action that defines the beginning and end of a movement.
-Keys or key poses are the main drawings in an animation describing the motion.
+Key Pose : Important positions for an action that defines the beginning and end of a movement.
+Keys or key poses are the main drawings of an animation describing the motion.

 Moving hold : A minimal amount of movement used to keep a character alive while still communicating a strong stance or attitude.

-Overshoot : Pose that briefly crosses the boundaries of a key pose and then return to it.
+Overshoot : Pose that briefly crosses the limits of a key pose and then return to it.

-Rough Timing : Stage where roughly the timing works.
+Rough Timing : Stage in which you roughly work on timing .

-Rythm : Strong movement marked by the regular succession of weak elements, or of opposite or different conditions.
+Rythm : Movement marked by a regular succession of weak and strong elements, or of opposite or different conditions.